-In California, a dog’s owner is responsible for its actions, and will be liable in the event of an attack and a subsequent dog bite lawsuit.
+In California, a dog’s owner is responsible for its actions and will be liable in the event of an attack and a subsequent dog bite lawsuit.

 Some states use the ‘one bite’ rule.
-This protects owners and dogs in the first instance of a dog attack, unless it is judged that the owner knew or should have known about their dog’s aggressive tendencies.
+This protects owners and dogs in the first instance of a dog attack unless it is judged that the owner knew or should have known about their dog’s aggressive tendencies.
 But California uses a strict liability system.
-This means that the owner is liable if their dog harms another person or pet, even if it is the first time.
-This rule applies if the incident happened in a public place, or the victim was on private property lawfully, and the offending dog was not provoked.
+This means the owner is liable if their dog harms another person or pet, even if it is the first time.
+This rule applies if the incident happened in a public place, the victim was on private property lawfully, and the offending dog was not provoked.

 Taking Legal Action After a Dog Bite Attack

 When you contact a specialist dog bite attorney at Bisnar Chase, they will help you to prepare your dog bite claims.
-There are several pieces of key evidence which should be collected and presented during any legal proceedings, which can boost the case of the victim.
+There are several pieces of key evidence that should be collected and presented during any legal proceedings, which can boost the case of the victim.
 These include: